law-dwg/LSQR-CUDA/README.md

 </details>

 ### SpMV
-As before, the nvprof output above again shows that the most expensive operation used for lsqr is multiplication.
+As before, the nvprof output above again shows that the most expensive operation used for LSQR is multiplication.
 In this implementation, CUDA-SPARSE, it is the sparse matrix-vector multiplication operation, or SpMV, which solves for the product between a sparse matrix in compressed format (CSR) and a vector in dense format.
 The result is a vector of size #A-ROWS.

 Much of the work done for the SpMV operation is based off Georgi Evushenko's medium article, [Sparse Matrix-Vector Multiplication with CUDA](https://medium.com/analytics-vidhya/sparse-matrix-vector-multiplication-with-cuda-42d191878e8f), and Pooja Hiranandani's report, [Sparse Matrix Vector Multiplication on GPUs: Implementation and analysis of five algorithms](https://github.com/poojahira/spmv-cuda/blob/master/SpMV_Report.pdf) and corresponding github repository, [spmv-cuda](https://github.com/poojahira/spmv-cuda/blob/master/SpMV_Report.pdf).